 This functionality is used to increase the performance of serving.
 The vector tiles can be unpacked from MBTiles (SQLite) container and hosted just in a direct folder structure - the same way as raster tiles are typically made with software like MapTiler or GDAL2Tiles.
 The demonstration of such an approach is visible at http://klokantech.github.io/mapbox-gl-js-offline-example/ .

-To unpack and unzip the tiles is used mb-util than it is necessary to unzip PBF files:
+The mb-util is used to unpack and unzip the tiles, then it is necessary to unzip PBF files: